 Make a commitment from this day forward to think before you post and to make sure you present your best face forward.
 Remember Mise-en-scene.
 Everything we see contributes to the story.

-To learn more about branding, check out my next blog post How to Brand Yourself for Success.
+To learn more about branding, check out my blog post How to Brand Yourself When You’re Just Getting Started.